Build Environments

 portion of your builds.

-There are two types of Environment variables available to use:
+There are three types of Environment variables available to use:

 Predefined Environments